WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 * For testing purposes we will manually send an event to Tornado via the shell.
 In a production environment, Tornado can accept events from any collector and even via an HTTP POST request with a JSON payload.
-* Make sure that the username and password are properly set to your dedicated Tornado user in icinga2:
+* Make sure that the username and password are properly set to your dedicated Tornado user in Icinga 2:
   ```
   /neteye/shared/tornado/conf/icinga2_client_executor.toml
   ```

-**Icinga Director / Icinga2**:
+**Icinga Director / Icinga 2**:
 * Create a **host** called *host.example.com* with no particular requirements
 * Create a **service template** with the following properties:
     * Check command: *dummy*